-Google Chrome internet browser Adobe Acrobat Reader Adobe Digital Editions INTERNET A stable internet connection of 56K or greater is recommended.
+Google Chrome internet browser Adobe Acrobat Reader Adobe Digital Editions

 The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
 Students are assigned academic learning and a minimum number of practical experiences.
 Academic learning is evaluated after each unit of study.